 3.9 The Milton Keynes Local Plan was adopted in December 2005.
 It sets out planning policies that the council uses to make decisions about the use of land and buildings in the Borough.
-The Core Strategy (issues and options paper is out to consultation between December 2006 and March 2007) will replace key strategic policies in the Local Plan, but it will also deal with environmental, social and economic matters - not just the allocation of land and the control of new development.
+The Core Strategy will replace key strategic policies in the Local Plan, but it will also deal with environmental, social and economic matters - not just the allocation of land and the control of new development.